crypt0grapher/sap-jco-rfc/README.md

 CPIC_CONVID:           00000000
 ```

-You are free to specify any connection properties `jco.client.XXX` supported by SAP simply specifying them as `-pc XXX=<value>`.
+You are free to specify [any number and type of connection properties `jco.client.XXX` supported by SAP](jco.client_properties.md) just listing them as `-pc XXX=<value>`.
-If any issues, connector the tool throws a JCoException with the meaningful response, like a below one for missing user name:
+If any issues, the tool throws a JCoException with the meaningful response, like the below one for missing user name:
 ```
 Connecting to SAP System..
 Attributes: